manasi9307/cmpe281-wizards/CoreValue:Feedback.md

 Week 5: Feedback is an essential tool for any successful project deliveries.In this week each team member provided their feedback on implementation of the modules owned by each member.Every team member provided feedback on the approach we would use to integrate all our modules and then deploy on ec2 instance.

 Week 6:Through the constant feedback team was able to discuss the problem faced by each member while implementation of the individual module.Every team member provided feedback on  how the different modules will be integrated and possibilties of the errors that we will face while integration.

+Week 7:In this week team tried integration of various modules.Each team member provided their feedback on the problems faced during integration and the solution used to resolve those problems.